DenysAshikhin/ShortAnswerDiscordBot/README.md

 1) Unique: Only 1 reaction per user
 2) Static: Prevents other reactions
 3) Permenant: Limits a user to a single reaction for the message.
 They will not be able to change their mind.
-And if they remove the reaction, the role will be removed from them as well (unless permenant was enabled)
+And if they remove the reaction, the role will be removed from them as well (unless permanent was enabled)
 ```
 Still curious but unsure?
 You can reach out to test the bot or ask any question in the support server: https://discord.gg/nMj6UKH